POPWorldMedia/POPForums/docs/starthere.md

 		"Queue": { // used for queues with Azure Functions "ConnectionString": "UseDevelopmentStorage=true"
 		},
-		"LogTopicViews": "true", // optional, records topic views for future analytics "ReCaptcha": { // Google ReCaptcha on signup (the key/secret below works on localhost) "UseReCaptcha": "true",
+		"LogTopicViews": true, // optional, records topic views for future analytics "ReCaptcha": { // Google ReCaptcha on signup (the key/secret below works on localhost) "UseReCaptcha": true,
 			"SiteKey": "6Lc2drIUAAAAAPaa1iHozzu0Zt9rjCYHhjk4Jvtr",
 			"SecretKey": "6Lc2drIUAAAAADXBXpTjMp67L-T5HdLe7OoKlLrG"
 		},
-		"WebAppUrlAndArea": "https://somehost/forums", // used only by Azure Functions to find endpoint of your web app "RenderBootstrap": "true" // optional, put false here if your hose page will have its own build of Bootstrap CSS }
+		"WebAppUrlAndArea": "https://somehost/forums", // used only by Azure Functions to find endpoint of your web app "RenderBootstrap": true // optional, put false here if your hose page will have its own build of Bootstrap CSS }
 }
 ```
-* Attempt to run the app either locally, or in IIS, and go to the URL /Forums to see an error page.
+* Attempt to run the app locally via Kestrel, and go to the URL /Forums to see an error page.
 It will fail either because the database isn’t set up, or because it can’t connect to it.
 The biggest reason for failure is an incorrect connection string.
-If you change nothing, by default it's looking for a local database on the default SQL Server instance called `popforums18`.
+If you change nothing, by default it's looking for a local database on the default SQL Server instance called `popforums19`.
 * If you want to use the setup page (and you should), don’t run the SQL script.
 Once the POP Forums tables exist in the database, the setup page will tell you that you’re prohibited from going there.
 * Point the browser to /Forums/Setup now, and if your connection string is correct, you should see a page with some of the basic fields to set up.
-* Building requires that you have Node.js (and therefore npm) installed to get the client side references and run Gulp tasks to copy them to the wwwroot folder.
-If you run the app and the scripts and CSS are broken, it's because you don't have this.
-To troubleshoot Gulp action, right-click `gulpfile.js` in the web project and choose "Task Runner Explorer."
+* The `PopForums.Mvc` package includes Bootstrap, which is used as the base style for the entire app.
+To give it your own look, you can add your own CSS to override Bootstrap in your `_Layout.cshtml`, or do your own build of Bootstrap with whatever variables you like.
+If you prefer your own build, make sure _both_ the Javascript and CSS tags appear _before_ the `RenderSection` in your header, and set the `RenderBootstrap` setting in `appconfig.json` to `false`.
 * If you're using Azure functions in the background, instead of embedding the background work in the web app (see "Using AzureKit"), you'll want to run multiple startup projects, specifically the `PopForums.Web` and `PopForums.AzureKit.Functions`.

 Here’s what each field on the setup page does: